OpenDataGIS/ckanext-facet-scheming/README.md

    - stored: true - to let the value to be recovered by queries
    - multiValued: well... it depends on if it is a multivalued field (several values for one resource) or a regular field (just one value).
 Use "true" or "false" respectively.

-   By now iepnb extension are ready to use these multivalued fields.
+   By now facet_scheming extension are ready to use these multivalued fields.
 You have to add this configuration fragment to solr schema in order to use them:

     ```xml
     <!-- IEPNB extra fields -->